 - I am not a failure just because someone said so

 Depending on your situation, write down affirmations on how you can break free from your past and create the life that you want.
-Picture what you want to break free from and remind yourself good things that will lead you to become the person that you want to be
+Picture what you want to break free from and remind yourself good things that will lead you to become the person that you want to be.
+Find these reparenting attachment downloadable tools to help you heal your inner child.

 Learn to catch yourself when you are going back to old behaviors and ask yourself, what can I do differently?
 If you find yourself falling into old habits, catch yourself before you go down the drain.